Ed Asner: 2010–2021: Later roles

+In June 2010, Asner was cast in a Country Music Television comedy pilot, Regular Joe.
 In July 2010, Asner completed recording sessions for Shattered Hopes: The True Story of the Amityville Murders; a documentary on the 1974 DeFeo murders in Amityville, New York.
 Asner served as the narrator for the film, which covers a forensic analysis of the murders, the trial in which 23-year-old DeFeo son Ronald DeFeo Jr., was convicted of the killings, and the subsequent "haunting" story which is revealed to be a hoax.
 Also in 2010, Asner played the title role in FDR, a stage production about the life of Franklin Delano Roosevelt; he subsequently continued to tour the play throughout the country.
 In January 2011, Asner took a supporting role on CMT's first original sitcom Working Class.
 He made an appearance in the independent comedy feature Not Another B Movie, and had a role as billionaire Warren Buffett in HBO's economic drama Too Big to Fail (2011).
 In 2013, he guest starred as Mr. Finger in The Crazy Ones.